 Salary and Career Information

-According to PayScale.com, the median pay for coroners was $48,296 per year, as of January 2016.
+According to PayScale.com, the median pay for coroners was $51,112 per year, as of September 2019.
 Popular industries employing forensic coroners included government, finance and insurance.
-The projected job growth for the broad field of physicians and surgeons was about 14% from 2014 to 2024, according to the US Bureau of Labor Statistics (www.bls.gov).
+The projected job growth for the broad field of physicians and surgeons would increase much faster than average from 2018 to 2028, according to the US Bureau of Labor Statistics (www.bls.gov).

 Education Requirements for Forensic Coroners